u-siem/u-siem-core/README.md

 Consults feeds or databases like AbuseIP/Virus total to know if the IP is malicios or not, the same with domains and Hashes.
 It then updates the appropiated Dataset with the info to enrich future logs.

 ### IndexingNode
-Send logs to index in the database (elasticsearch) and queries them when asked.
+Send logs to index in the database (elasticsearch/SQLite/Postgres...) and queries them when asked.

 ### RuleNode
 Set conditions for logs and fires alerts when the conditions matches.